EnginZyme/OPiDi_v1/README.md

 The web app depends on the [protocol objects API](https://gitlab.com/enginzyme-public/protocol-objects-api) for persistence and CRUD operations on created protocols and protocol dependencies such as labware, and pipette data.
 The protocol objects API sits a-top a protocol objects DB (provisioned as an AWS RDS instance).
 The web app also depends on the [Opentrons protocol generator service](https://gitlab.com/enginzyme-public/opentrons-protocol-generator) to either simulate protocol specifications sent from the web app, or to generate the Opentrons robot specific equivalent of the protocol.
-For our purposes, some user activity is logged and tracked on [AWS CloudWatch](https://eu-north-1.console.aws.amazon.com/cloudwatch/home?region=eu-north-1#logsV2:log-groups/log-group/ProtocolDesignerSPA-test/log-events/UserActivity).
-Such activity include:
-- Creating a protocol
-- Cloning a protocol
-- Deleting a protocol
-- Simulating a protocol
-- Generating the corresponding robot platform specific protocol file.

 ## Getting Started